617076674/Reading-Notes/Spring学习之旅.md

 Using callback interfaces or annotations in conjunction with a custom `BeanPostProcessor` implementation is a common means of extending the Spring IoC container.
 An example is Spring's `RequiredAnnotationBeanPostProcessor` - a `BeanPostProcessor` implementation that ship with the Spring distribution and that ensures that JavaBean properties on beans that are marked with an (arbitrary) annotation are actually (configured to be) dependency-injected with a value.
 ### 1.8.2 Customizing Configuration Metadata with a BeanFactoryPostProcessor

 The next extension point that we look at is the `org.springframework.beans.factory.config.BeanFactoryPostProcessor`.
 The semantics of this interface are similar to those of the `BeanPostProcessor`, with one major difference: `BeanFactoryPostProcessor` operates on the bean configuration metadata.
-That is, the Spring IoC container lets a `BeanFactoryPostProcessor` read the configuration metadata and potentially change it before the container instantiates any beans other than `BeanFactoryPostProcess` instances.
+That is, the Spring IoC container lets a `BeanFactoryPostProcessor` read the configuration metadata and potentially change it before the container instantiates any beans other than `BeanFactoryPostProcessor` instances.

 You can configure multiple `BeanFactoryPostProcessor` instances, and you can control the order in which these `BeanFactoryPostProcessor` instances run by setting the `order` property.
 However, you can only set this property if the `BeanFactoryPostProcessor` implements the `Ordered` interface.
 If you write your own `BeanFactoryPostProcessor`, you should consider implementing the `Ordered` interface, too.